Drug driving: UK laws explained

-The question of ‘legal’, medicinal drugs is more complicated.
+The question of medicinal drug use is more complicated.
 Many prescription medications can leave you unfit to drive, and the best advice is to seek the guidance of your doctor, pharmacist and to read the packaging carefully before taking them to see if they will affect your ability to drive.
 If you fail to do so and get caught or have an accident, don’t expect the law to be on your side.

 |‘Medicinal’ drug driving limits (risk based approach)||Threshold limit in blood|

 |Separate approach (to balance its risk)||Threshold limit in blood|